morten-andersen/tech-notes/git/README.md

 **conceptual description of the flow**

-* merge `development` into `master`
+* merge `development` into `main`
-* create a new version and tag on `master`
+* create a new version and tag on `main`
-* merge `master` back into `development`
+* merge `main` back into `development`

 **detailed steps on GitLab**

-1. via gitlab GUI create a MR from development into master
+1. via gitlab GUI create a MR from development into main
 2. when merged
-3. `git checkout master` - checkout master
+3. `git checkout main` - checkout main
 4. `git checkout -b branch<new-version>` - create a new branch
 5. `npm version <patch | minor | major>` - create the version
-6. `git mwps-master` - push branch and version tag, creating the MR.
+6. `git mwps-main` - push branch and version tag, creating the MR.
 7. go to the MR on gitlab GUI and approve
 8. when done and merged
-9. via gitlab GUI create a MR from master back on development
+9. via gitlab GUI create a MR from main back on development